+CLASS SESSIONS

-CLASS SESSIONS Another reminder about deadlines: Projects will be due at the beginning of the following class unless noted.
+Another reminder about deadlines: Projects will be due at the beginning of the following class unless noted.
 Late assignments will not be accepted for letter grade consideration because they were not made available for the critiquing process.
+I will be noting who brings in what pages and keeping track.
+You will need proper access to a scanner to present your work.
+We'll talk about that as class continues.

-Assignments will be placed in our Google Drive.
-And view Class content is subject to change depending on time allotted/needed for lecture/review.
-Week 1 (1/13): RE-INTRODUCTION/REFRESHER TO THE COURSE Course, teacher and student introduction.
+Class content is subject to change depending on time allotted/needed for critique and review.
+All class material will need to be uploaded to the Google Drive.

+Week 1 (1/12): RE-INTRODUCTION/REFRESHER TO THE COURSE

+Course, teacher and student introduction.